danielleoclarit12345/Inventory-System/README.md

 Used to develop: Laravel, Composer, Git Bash, Xampp, VSCode, Bootstrap, Browser

-HOW TO RUN EMPLOYEE MANAGEMENT SYSTEM:
+HOW TO RUN INVENTORY SYSTEM:

 - Clone the system from github by typing "git clone -b master --single-branch https://github.com/danielleoclarit12345/Inventory-System.git" in git bash
 - Make sure to place the cloned system inside C:\xampp\htdocs